-After the installation of the unit, first check the following items.
-Once all below checks are fulfilled, the unit MUST be closed, ONLY then can the unit be powered up.
+After the installation of the unit, first check the items listed below.
+Once all checks are fulfilled, the unit must be closed.
+Power-up the unit after it is closed.

-unit be powered up.
 You read the complete installation instructions, as described in the installer reference guide .
 The indoor units are properly mounted.
 In case a wireless user interface is used: The indoor unit decoration panel with infrared receiver is installed.
 The outdoor unit is properly mounted.
 There are NO missing phases or reversed phases.
 The system is properly earthed and the earth terminals are tightened.
 The fuses or locally installed protection devices are installed according to this document, and have NOT been bypassed.
 The power supply voltage matches the voltage on the identification label of the unit.
 There are NO loose connections or damaged electrical components in the switch box.
 The insulation resistance of the compressor is OK.
 There are NO damaged components or squeezed pipes on the inside of the indoor and outdoor units.
 There are NO refrigerant leaks.
 The correct pipe size is installed and the pipes are properly insulated.
-The stop valves (gas and liquid) on the outdoor unit are fully open.